nastacio/nastacio.github.io/_posts/2022-12-28-naming-reality.md

 ---
-title: What is the hardest thing in software development?
+title: What Is the Hardest Thing in Software Development?
 header:
   teaser: /assets/images/naming-reality/Naming-figure-iceberg-composite.png
 category: